josephsalmon/OrganizationFiles/README.md

     <img src="sharedimages/scribe.png" width="105" height="150">

-- snippets used for Sublime (to be adapted for VSCode)
+- Snippets used for LaTeXing with Sublime (to be adapted for VSCode).